ecmwf/metview-docs/docs/confluence/customising_your_plot.rst

 Coastlines
 ==========

-Spend some time exploring the `Coastlines <https://confluence.ecmwf.int/display/METV/Coastlines>`_ icon.
+Spend some time exploring the :ref:`Coastlines <mcoast_icon>` icon.
 Here are some suggestions:

 * adjust the grid lines
 * plot country boundaries